Go to "Our Global Goals"

 SDU as a sustainable university

-Better waste sorting
+Better waste and resource management

 Technical Services currently manage 32 waste fractions “behind the scenes” at SDU, which is not necessarily noticed by employees, students and guests at SDU.